-Any blood or platelet transfusions you have after this treatment, should always be treated with radiation (irradiated) first.
+After this treatment, any blood or platelet transfusions you have must always be treated with radiation (irradiated) first.
 This lowers the risk of the donated blood cells reacting against your own.
 It will not damage the blood or make you radioactive.

 Blood clot risk

 Cancer and some cancer treatments can increase the risk of a blood clot.
 Symptoms of a blood clot include: